KeyboardKit/website/collections/_features/Dictation.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional dictation services when you register a valid license key, plus tools that let you setup dictation with just a few simple steps.
+[KeyboardKit Pro][Pro] unlocks dictation services and tools that let you setup and perform dictation with a few simple steps.

 * **ProDictationService** - Can perform dictation within an app.
 * **ProKeyboardDictationService** - Can perform dictation from a keyboard.

-KeyboardKit Pro will also add a bunch of dictation-related views to the ``Dictation`` namespace, such as `BarVisualizer`, `Screen`, etc. You can use these to build a nice dictation experience in the app.
+KeyboardKit Pro will also add a bunch of dictation-related views to the ``Dictation`` namespace, such as `BarVisualizer`, `Screen`, etc. You can use them to build a nice dictation experience for your users.

 [Pro]: /pro